How local antipredator response unbalances the rock-paper-scissors model: Pattern formation

 \section{Pattern formation}

 To study the pattern formation process, we first performed a single simulation in a square lattice with $300^2$ grid points for a timespan of $3000$ generations.
 All individuals of species $1$ were assumed to be conditioned to participate in the antipredator strategy, $\alpha=1.0$.
-The perception radius was set to $R=3$; while $\kappa\,=\,7.5$, $p\,=\,m\,=\,0.5$.
+The radius of antipredator response was set to $R=3$; while $\kappa\,=\,7.5$, $p\,=\,m\,=\,0.5$.
 We captured $250$ snapshots of the lattice in the first stage of the simulation; then, we used the snapshots to produce the video in https://youtu.be/lF4p7MTwR44.
 Following the colour scheme in Fig.~\ref{fig1}, organisms of species $1$, $2$, and $3$, are depicted by red, purple, and light blue dots, respectively.
 Figures~\ref{fig2a} to \ref{fig2f} show snapshots of the spatial configuration after $36$, $60$, $84$, $120$, $144$, and $252$ generations (we have chosen these snapshots to highlight the pattern formation process).
 Because of the local antipredator response of species $1$, the population of species $3$ declines immediately after the simulation begins.
 Individuals of species $1$ proliferate, consuming almost all organisms of species $2$.
-Then, the high density of species $1$ allows the population of species $3$ to grow.
-The cyclic predator-prey interactions give the chance of species $2$ to increase; however, Fig.~\ref{fig2a}, reveals that, while advancing over areas dominated by species $3$, individuals of species $2$ are quickly invaded by individuals of species $1$.
+Then, the high density of species $1$ allows the population of species $3$ to grow despite the predator capacity being dropped by the antipredator response.
+The cyclic predator-prey interaction makes it possible to species $2$ to increase; however, Fig.~\ref{fig2a}, reveals that, while advancing over areas dominated by species $3$, individuals of species $2$ are quickly invaded by individuals of species $1$.
 We observed that the local unevenness introduced by the resistance against predation allows species $1$ to grow faster than the others.

-Our outcomes show that the transient creation of expanding spatial domains that cause the alternate lattice dominance is interrupted due to the formation of departed spatial domains, which is a consequence of the local decreasing of the predator capacity of of organisms of species $3$.
+Our outcomes show that after an initial transient creation of expanding domains - responsible for the initial alternate lattice dominance - spatial patterns are formed as shown in Fig. 3f.
 This happens because in patches with a low concentration of species $1$, the antipredator response is limited, thus facilitating the multiplication of organisms of species $3$.
 On the other hand, in areas with many individuals of species $1$, the antipredator response limits the appearance of offsprings of species $3$.